 Hedging appears to be simple in practice.
 If you are long on a stock, then you can either sell equivalent futures or you can just buy a put option.
 In case you are cautiously optimistic on the stock then you can reduce your cost of put hedging by selling a higher call option.
 All that is fine as long as the stock is available on F&O. But there are just about a little over 200 stocks in F&O and there are over 400 stocks that are listed.
-How do you hedge a stock that is not there in F&O?
+In online trading how do you hedge a stock that is not there in F&O?
 There are 3 ways to do it.

 Hedge risk through diversification